Writing On The Door Conference: Your Writing Life

 3 – 4:30 PM: BREAKOUT SESSIONS please see below for descriptions

-Track A: Spontaneous Writing with Dana Maya
+Track A: Freewriting/Writing to Be Free with Dana Maya

 Track B: The Hermit Crab Essay with Paula Carter